Pinterest Hidden Image

 Chloe’s Korean family and Peter’s Chinese family operate rival restaurants in the food court.
 For Christmas, Chloe is a photographer at the mall’s Santa Village, while Peter works at the virtual reality North Pole.

-When the mall is about to be sold to developers and eviction notices are handed to their families, though, they must band together in the spirit of Christmas to save their families’ livelihoods.
+When the mall is about to be sold to developers and eviction notices are handed to their families, they must band together in the spirit of Christmas to save their families’ livelihoods.

 This rivals-to-lovers trope is so engaging!
 The shared goal of the protagonists holds the plot together nicely and makes you root for them in the spirit of the season